 Disc mulchers will throw most of the material from the front — and in terms of force, these attachments can throw debris farther than brush cutters or drum mulchers.
 Keep this in mind if you’re planning on mulching in urban areas, as it will be dangerous for bystanders within 300’ of operation.

 To keep you and others safe, walk around the land before mulching, and always be looking around and in front of the skid steer while operating.
 During your walk, look for rocks, fence wire, or other potentially damaging items.

 Debris, rocks and chips will ricochet toward the operator.
 For operator safety, all mulcher manufacturers require installing shatterproof cab windows and some advise using a falling object protection system (FOPS) for operator safety.

 KEEP IT LOW AND SLOW

 Travel at a safe speed to avoid losing control of the attachment.
-Reduce your speed when driving over rough terrain, on a slope or turning to avoid overturning the mulcher.
+To avoid overturning the mulcher, reduce your speed when driving over rough terrain, on slopes, or while turning.

 Find THE RIGHT disc mulcher for your job